A strong version of implicit function theorem: Introduction

-The goals of this note are: \li To weaken the condition further (to the "weakest possible" condition of "iff" type) so that we get a Strong Implicit Function Theorem. \li To extend the result to a broader category.
-It is natural to extend from $\k[[\ux,\uy]]$, $\k\{\ux,\uy\}$, $C^p(\R^m_\ux\times\R^n_\uy,0)$ to the local Henselian rings (not necessarily regular or Noetherian) over a field.
-In fact even the ring structure is not necessary, our main result is for the filtered (not necessarily abelian) groups, cf. theorems \ref{Thm.IFT.Suff.Criterion.non.Abelian.Groups} and \ref{Thm.IFT.Suff.Criterion.Abelian.Groups}.
+We weaken the condition on $F'_\by(\bx,0)$ further, to the ``weakest possible" condition of ``iff" type, so that we get a Strong Implicit Function Theorem.

+Our results hold in broader category.
+It is natural to extend from the classical case of $\k[[\bx,\by]]$, $\k\{\bx,\by\}$, $C^p(\R^m_\bx\times\R^n_\by,0)$ to the local Henselian rings (not necessarily regular or Noetherian) over a field.
+In fact even the ring structure is not necessary, our main result, theorem \ref{Thm.IFT.Nec.Suff.Criterion.non.Abelian.Groups}, is for the filtered (not necessarily abelian) groups.

-In the subsequent works we hope to apply this strong form to various problems of Algebra and Geometry (finite determinacy \cite{du Plessis-Wall}, tactile maps \cite{Bruschek-Hauser} etc.).
+A particular class of equations comes from the group actions, $G\circlearrowright W$.
+Assume $W$ is a filtered abelian group (e.g. a module over a local ring).
+To understand how large is the orbit one studies the equation $g(w)=w+u$.
+Here $g\in G$ is an unknown, while $u\in W$ is ``small".
+(More precisely, one studies whether the orbit $Gw$ is open in the topology defined by the filtration.)
+Theorem \ref{Thm.IFT.Nec.Suff.Criterion.non.Abelian.Groups}, being very general, is of little use here.
+Rather, we obtain a special version of strong IFT, \S\ref{Sec.Group.Action.IFT}.

+Usually the main problem is to establish the \obo\ solution procedure.
+Thus many of our results are of the form ``If (\dots) then there exists a Cauchy sequence $\{\by^{(n)}(\bx)\}_n$ such that $F(\bx,\by^{(n)}(\bx))\to0$".
+(The topology here is induced by a filtration, e.g. by the powers of maximal ideal.)

+Once such a result is established, one has a solution in the completion of $R^{\oplus p}$ by the filtration.
+Then (if $R$ is non-complete) one uses the Artin-type approximation theorems, \cite{K.P.P.R.M.}, to establish a solution over $R$, or at least over the henselization of $R$.